 Baptist Legalism to Gospel Legalism

+My growing “gospel-shaped heart” motivated me toward a greater desire to “practically live for Jesus.”
+Refreshingly, my new gospel-centered community, with its strong emphasis on total transformation, gave me a greater passion and excitement for holiness.
 This season was one of the most transformative times of my life.
 But all was not well.
 In time, I began to notice similar patterns that were part of my old legalistic culture.
-A “behavioristic lifestyle” started to manifest in my gospel-centered community.
+A “behavioristic lifestyle” started to manifest in my gospel-shaped community.

 Gospel Grows in Humble Hearts